skhcjh231/blog-post/content/docs/spring24/08_/_index.md

 ## Background

 ### What is LoRA?
-_LoRA is a parameter-efficient and effective methodology for fine-tuning large-scale pretrained models._
+_Low-Rank Adaptation (LoRA) offers a parameter-efficient and effective approach for fine-tuning large-scale pretrained models._

 Models such as OPT, LLaMA, and CLIP demonstrate remarkable performance when fine-tuned for various downstream tasks.
 However, full fine-tuning of these massive models requires substantial computational resources.
 LoRA enables parameter-efficient fine-tuning by keeping the pretrained model's weights frozen and adding trainable low-rank decomposition matrices.